-Many of us communicate with our spouses on a daily basis and several times a day, but when it comes to how to talk serious with your spouse, it can be hard to find the right time, the right place or even the right way to effectively convey your message.
-Discussing “hot topics” is never easy, often least of all with the ones we’re closest to, but with my 3 tips below, your spouse and yourself will be able to openly and actively participate in difficult discussions rather than go on the defense.
+Many of us communicate with our spouses on a daily basis, often several times a day.
+When it comes to having a serious conversation with your spouse, it can be challenging to find the right time, place, or even the right way to effectively convey your message.
+Discussing “hot topics” is never easy, and it’s often least of all with the ones we’re closest to.
+With the three tips below, you will learn how to talk about serious issues with your spouse rather than getting defensive.

 1. Timing Is Key

 We don’t always have a lot of one-on-one time to devote to our spouse.
-Our families, friends, and occupations demand the bulk of our attention and by the end of the day, many of us are stressed out, tired, and would rather not deal with taxing problems.
+Our families, friends, and occupations demand the bulk of our attention.
+By the end of the day, many of us are stressed out, tired, and would rather not deal with taxing problems.

 2. Be Open-Minded